Gotthard Fritzsche: Immigration to Australia

 Fritzsche arrived in Hamburg when a group of Prussian Old Lutherans were searching for financing and a pastor to join their group in emigrating to South Australia.
 In 1840, at the synodical gathering of the newly constituted Lutheran Church in Australia, a request had been sent to the Old Lutherans in Prussia to send a second pastor to the young German settlement.
 A requirement had been imposed on them by the Prussian government, that they must be accompanied by a pastor before being allowed to emigrate.

 Fritzsche was not eager to emigrate.
 He had already declined an invitation by Johannes Grabau to emigrate to the United States.
 However, he did relent to the requests of the people who were waiting to emigrate to South Australia.
 Fritzsche travelled to England to meet with George Angas in an attempt to gain financing for the balance of the fares, a sum of over £2000.
 Angas was unable to provide any financing to the group.
 It was in early June that a letter was received from a "Mrs. Richardson in Newcastle UK", with a sum of £270.
 The remainder of the required finances (£1800) was donated by one of the other emigrants, Mrs Anna (Hannchen) Nehrlich.
 Fritzsche had become engaged to her daughter Johanna Dorothea (Dorchen, Dorette), while in Hamburg.

 The group set sail for Australia, on 11 July 1841 on the ship Skjold, arriving on 28 October 1841 at Port Misery, South Australia.
-The migrants settled at Lobethal, and Bethanien.
+The migrants briefly settled at Klemzig and Glen Osmond but soon moved to Lobethal, and Bethanien.
 Fritzsche made his home at Lobethal.